temporalio/edu-102-java-code/exercises/debug-activity/README.md

    Since Workers cache the code, the changes won't take effect until they have been restarted.
 Do not press Ctrl-C in the terminal used to start the Workflow.
-2. Start both Workers by running `go run worker/main.go` in their respective terminals.
+2. Start both Workers by running `mvn exec:java -Dexec.mainClass="pizzaworkflow.PizzaWorker"`
+in their respective terminals.
 3. Click the **History** tab near the top of the detail page in the Web UI
 4. Click the toggle button labeled **Auto refresh** near the upper-right portion of the screen.
 This will refresh the page every 15 seconds.